* Second reading of Q1 GDP up 1.2 pct vs est 0.9 pct

 * GameStop falls after maintaining full-year forecast

-May 26 (Reuters) - U.S. stocks were little changed in early afternoon trading on Friday, taking a breather after recent record highs and a six-day streak of gains, though consumer shares were strong for a second session.
+May 26 (Reuters) - U.S. stocks were little changed in afternoon trading on Friday, taking a breather after recent record highs and a six-day streak of gains, though consumer shares were strong for a second session.

-Helping the consumer staples index, shares of Costco Wholesale rose 1.8 percent to $177.99 and was among the biggest drivers of the S&P and Nasdaq, after the warehouse club operator reported a strong profit.
+Helping the consumer staples index, shares of Costco Wholesale rose 1.8 percent to $177.99 and was among the biggest drivers of the S&P and Nasdaq indexes, after the warehouse club operator reported results Thursday.